 Luton Borough Council stated it had “challenged practice” where there was a challenge that a scholar has been endorsed to choose home training to avoid everlasting exclusion, and said: “The felony framework is simply too vulnerable and does no longer aid robust tracking of EHE.”

 A Department for Education spokesperson said: “No parent ought to be compelled to domestic-train their child.
-Informal or unofficial exclusions are unlawful and we’ve written to colleges to remind them of the guidelines on exclusions.
+Informal or unofficial exclusions are unlawful, and we’ve written to colleges to remind them of the guidelines on exclusions.